Opinion

 The High Court has upheld a decision to refuse to grant specific performance in respect of a non-payment default under an oral cryptocurrency loan agreement, but questioned whether damages should be calculated from the date of breach or judgment.

-Ethereum loan agreement
+Ethereum (ETH) loan agreement

 In 2018, Southgate orally agreed to loan 144 ETH to Graham.
 The principal plus 10% was re-transferrable “within a reasonable time of demand”.
 Graham failed to transfer 115.69 ETH after Southgate’s demand in July 2019.
-The County Court held “within a reasonable time” meant by midday on 1 October 2019.
+The County Court held “within a reasonable time” meant by midday on October 1, 2019.
 Since then, Graham was in continuous breach.

 Specific performance or damages?